wamphlett/blog/homelab/home-assistant-in-kubernetes.md

 <img src="https://library.wamphlett.net/photos/blog/homelab/discovered.jpg?w=1080" />

 ## Making the instance available
 Now that Home Assistant is managing devices, we can make make it available.
 I use [Traefik](https://traefik.io/traefik/) with automatic TLS certificates for network ingest.
-Im not going to go into detail about how I set this up, there are many better articles for this.
+I'm not going to go into detail about how I set this up, there are many better articles for this.

-Using our deployment from earlier with the removed `hostNetwork` option, we can point a service at Home Assistant
+Using our deployment from earlier with the removed `hostNetwork` option, we can point a service at Home Assistant.

 ```yaml
 kind: Service